chemfiles/chemfiles/doc/devdoc/file.rst

 These classes only define the interface, which as to be implemented by all sub-classes.

-.. doxygenclass:: harp::File
+.. doxygenclass:: chemfiles::File
     :members:
     :protected-members:

-.. doxygenclass:: harp::TextFile
+.. doxygenclass:: chemfiles::TextFile
     :members:
     :protected-members:

-.. doxygenclass:: harp::BinaryFile
+.. doxygenclass:: chemfiles::BinaryFile
     :members:
     :protected-members: